esausilva/profile-updater/README.md

 > Updates social profiles: GitHub, Twitter and Facebook

+The purpose is to type your profile information once, and then send the updates to your profile in Twitter, GitHub & Facebook.

-This project is still in development and not ready for production usage.
+This project is still in development and not ready for production usage, however it is up to a point where I feel comfortable to make it public.
+As of right now, you can already send updates to Twitter and GitHub.

+Also, once the project is complete, I will create a series of blog posts tutorials on building this app, including Webpack configuration for development and production.

 ## Technologies/OSS Projects Used